yangcao77/odo-fork/docs/IDP-YAML.md

       - type: maven.build
         path: /logs/(etc)

-      volumeMappings: #  Optional: ability to map paths in the container to persistent volume paths
-      - volumeName: idp-data-volume
-        containerPath: /some/path/idp-data
-      # Map a directory for the task to copy data to runtime, or for some other arbitrary purpose

       repoMappings: # Optional: Automatically upload files/directories from the IDP repo to a container on/before startup
       - srcPath: "/resources/scripts/build.sh"
         destPath: "/scripts/build.sh"